Converting cyclohexanol to to cyclohexene

 cyclohexanol

-The acid will protanate the OH group, making it a H2O group.
-Which will leave the cyclohexane.
-This will form a carbocation which is unstable.
-The acid which gave up a proton will abduct a Hydrogen and that will form a double bond in the cyclohexane, converting it to cyclohexene.
+protonate (adding a proton to an atom or molecule) the OH group, making it a H2O group.
+Which will then leave the cyclohexane.
+This will form a carbocation (carbonium ion, a positively-charged carbon atom which can attach to five other atoms, molecules or ions) and this ion is unstable.
+The acid which gave up a proton will abduct (grab) a Hydrogen particle and that will form a double bond in the cyclohexane, converting it to cyclohexene (which has additional bonds between the carbon atoms).

-This project is useful because, a double bond is easy to break and it is more reactive than a single bond.
+This project is useful because, a double bond is easy to break and it is more reactive than a single bond (go figure!).
 You can convert cyclohexene to many other products.
 This teaches you a basic organic reaction.

 The heated sulfuric acid